zhoujingya/mojo/stdlib/docs/style-guide.md

 All Mojo source files must end with the extension `.mojo` or `.🔥`.

 #### Mojo format
-#### Mojo format

 Mojo provides a command line formatting utility, `mojo format`, designed to automatically format your code according to the official Mojo style guidelines.
-It adjusts indentation, spacing, and line breaks, making code more readable and It adjusts indentation, spacing, and line breaks, making code more readable and consistent.
+It adjusts indentation, spacing, and line breaks, making code more readable and consistent.